 Al hacer clic en el enlace de traducción se activa un servicio de traducción gratuito para convertir la página al español.
 Al igual que con cualquier traducción por Internet, la conversión no es sensible al contexto y puede que no traduzca el texto en su significado original.
 NC State Extension no garantiza la exactitud del texto traducido.
 Por favor, tenga en cuenta que algunas aplicaciones y/o servicios pueden no funcionar como se espera cuando se traducen.

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Welcome to the New and Beginning Farmers in Lee County Launch Pad!

 Are you interested in starting your own farming operation, or are you within your first couple years of farming?
 If so, this page is for you!

-If you are interested in participating in this program, click the boot icon below and complete our interest survey!
-More details to come soon.
+If you are interested in participating in this program, click the boot icon below to register!